d4rkcat/pia/README.md

 pia
 ==========
-- Designed for debian and arch based linux.
+- Designed for debian and arch based linux but should work on any linux with openvpn and ufw installed.
-- Update openvpn configuration files using maximum security configuration.
+- Update openvpn configuration files using any of the 5 available configuration zips.
 - Instant connections with secure storage of VPN password.
-- Forward ports.
+- Forward ports automatically.
 - Change DNS to PIA secure leak-proof DNS servers.
 - Use firewall to block all non-tunnel traffic.
+- Enable PIA MACE DNS based ad blocking.

+This client now has all of the functionality of the official one and works on any linux with a bash shell, openvpn and ufw installed.
 pia can be run interactivley or with switches.
 It will only ask you to supply your credentials once and then after that it connects without asking.
 The credentials file is protected by 'chmod 400', which means only the root user can view the file.
 If you have a malicious root user on your box it's game over anyway.
 The ovpn files are editited and 'auth-nocache' option is added, which means openvpn will not store your creds in memory.

 Dependencies:
 ==========